 BB: It's fair to say that Baja is experiencing a significant cultural renaissance at the moment, particularly with food and wine.
 What were you most surprised by on your recent trip with the Tourism Board this past January?

 Sam: I guess the food difference hit me really hard.
-Baja is no longer the land of just burritos & fish tacos - though of course they're there.
+Baja is no longer the land of just burritos & fish tacos - though of course they're still there.
 But the food has been elevated to a level I was not expecting.
 And also the people, so warm and welcoming.
 I keep saying it, but Baja just feels way more European to me on many levels.

 BB: How would you compare the food in Baja to food you have had in other parts of the world?